csi-dcsc/Pycrafter6500/readme.txt

 Pycrafter 6500 is a native Python controller for Texas Instruments' dlplcr6500evm evaluation module for DLP displays.
 The script requires Pyusb and Numpy to be present in your Python environment.
 The test script included requires the Python Image Library (PIL or pillow) for opening a test image.
+The device must have libusb drivers installed, we suggest to install them through Zadig (http://zadig.akeo.ie/).

+If you use this library for scientific publications, please consider mentioning the library and citing our work (https://doi.org/10.1364/OE.25.000949).

 Features list: